Calderdale

 Calderdale covers part of the South Pennines, and the Calder Valley is the southernmost of the Yorkshire Dales, though it is not part of the Yorkshire Dales National Park.
-The borough was formed in 1974 by the merger of six local government districts, from east to west Brighouse, Elland, Halifax, Sowerby Bridge, Hebden Bridge and Todmorden.
-Mytholmroyd, together with Hebden Bridge, forms Hebden Royd.
+The borough was formed in 1974 by the merger of nine local government districts.

 Halifax is the commercial, cultural and administrative centre of the borough.
 Calderdale is served by Calderdale Council, which is headquartered in Halifax, with some functions based in Todmorden.

 History

 The Roman settlement of Cambodunum was probably located within Calderdale.
 A Roman fort has been excavated in Slack, which is in the neighbouring borough of Kirklees, but its identity is not yet certain.

-The borough was formed on 1 April 1974, under the Local Government Act 1972, by the merger of the then county borough of Halifax, the boroughs of Brighouse, Todmorden and the urban districts of Elland, Hebden Royd, Ripponden, Sowerby Bridge, part of Queensbury and Shelf urban district and Hepton Rural District.
+The metropolitan district of Calderdale was created on 1 April 1974 under the Local Government Act 1972.
+It covered the area of eight former districts and part of a ninth, which were all abolished at the same time: